sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

     Make sure that in the dropdown **Personal Information Exchange (.p12)** is selected and click on **Save**.
 You will be prompted to enter a password, please do that and click on **OK** to export the files.

-    > While you have the option to leave the password empty, you must provide a password when configuring the certificate for use with SAP Cloud Platform Mobile Services.
+    > While you have the option to leave the password empty, you must provide a password when configuring the certificate for use with SAP Mobile Services.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 5: ](Add the Mobile Push Notification feature to your app)]

-The iOS Assistant automatically generates the necessary code for receiving and handling push notifications in your app but how do you actually send a notification to your users? - Using the **Mobile Push Notification** feature available on SAP Cloud Platform Mobile Services.
+The Assistant automatically generates the necessary code for receiving and handling push notifications in your app but how do you actually send a notification to your users? - Using the **Mobile Push Notification** feature available on SAP Mobile Services.

-1. Open your SAP Mobile Services instance on SAP Cloud Platform and navigate to the **Features** menu.
+1. Open your SAP Mobile Services instance on SAP BTP and navigate to the **Features** menu.

     ![Push on Mobile Services](fiori-ios-hcpms-push-notifications-15.png)